St. Andrew's Church (Mount Pleasant, South Carolina): Fire, rebuilding and COVID-19

 An electrical fire in April 2018 resulted in the complete destruction of the 1996 ministry center, although the historic church was unharmed.
-The Mount Pleasant campus met at rented facilities during the multi-year reconstruction process.
+The Mount Pleasant campus met at Mt.
+Pleasant Academy, a local elementary school, during the multi-year reconstruction process.

 In March 2020, several of St. Andrew's clergy—including Wood—became some of the earliest people with confirmed cases of COVID-19 in South Carolina, contracting the illness at a Diocese of the Carolinas conference.
-Wood was treated for 10 days on a ventilator in the intensive care unit at the MUSC Health University Medical Center.
+Wood was treated for 10 days on a ventilator in the intensive care unit at East Cooper Hospital.
 St. Andrew's resumed in-person church services outdoors in June 2020, later than many other Lowcountry churches did.

 St. Andrew's dedicated its $20 million expanded Mount Pleasant ministry center in October 2020.
 The ministry center's sanctuary seats 800 in removable seating to accommodate other gatherings.
-The center includes a coffee shop and adjoins a three-story building that is home to a preschool facility, youth facilities, a library, classrooms and offices.
+The center includes a coffee shop and adjoins a three-story building that is home to a preschool facility, youth facilities, a library, classrooms and the offices of the Ridley Institute, St. Andrew's seminary and lay education program.
 The new center's architecture reflects the Carpenter Gothic design, and its furnishings include the chancel cross, communion table and baptismal font that survived the fire.

+In October 2025, the Washington Post reported that Wood was the subject of a formal ecclesiastical presentment involving claims of sexual harassment, abuse of power, and plagiarism.
+According to the Post, a former children’s ministry director at St. Andrew's accused Wood of forcibly touching her and attempting to kiss her in his office in April 2024 and alleged that Wood gave her thousands of dollars from his discretionary "mercy fund" before the alleged kiss.
+Wood denied the allegations, stating that he believed they were without merit and that he trusted ACNA's disciplinary processes to "bring clarity and truth."
+In November, Wood announced his immediate retirement as rector of St. Andrew's.